 - a.
 Ursula Taylor Church of England School is a member of the Diocese of St Albans Multi-Academy Trust.
-The school serves the parish of Clapham, Bedford and surrounding area.
-It provides an education, for children aged 4 - 11, within the setting of a Christian community for all children regardless of faith, gender or race. - b.
+The school serves the parish of Clapham, Bedford and the surrounding area.
+It provides an education, for children aged 4 11, within the setting of a Christian community for all children regardless of faith, gender or race. - b.
 The Diocese of St Albans Multi-Academy Trust is responsible for the admission of pupils to Ursula Taylor Church of England School and admits 60 pupils to the Reception class each September.
-This published admission number (PAN) has been agreed by the Trust and applies to the year 2024. - c.
+This published admission number (PAN) has been agreed by the Trust and applies to the year 2025. - c.
 The school does not have any specific units or facilities for pupils with particular special needs and there are no specific facilities for pupils with physical disabilities.
-The school is however on a fairly level site, and all the accommodation is on one floor; there is also a ramp at the entrance, adjacent to the playground.
-All classrooms may be entered without steps.
+The school is, however, on a fairly level site, with the majority of the accommodation on one floor.
+There are 3 classrooms on a first floor in the newer building.
+Year group classes are moveable to allow access should it be needed to accommodate children or parents.
+There is also a ramp at the entrance, adjacent to the playground.
 As far as possible, the school will ensure that pupils with disabilities have access to the same opportunities as other pupils.
 As a Church school we welcome applications for children of all faiths and of none.
 As an inclusive school, children with any special education needs will be treated as fairly as all other applications for admission. - d.
 The Local Authority (LA) operates an agreed co-ordinated admissions scheme in line with government legislation.
 The LA will manage the process on behalf of the school according to the scheme published each year.
 The Trust, as the Admission Authority, will allocate the available places in line with this policy.
-The Trust cooperates with the LA to ensure children are admitted under the Fair Access Protocol and will be prioritised above those on the Continuing Interest list.
-FAP children will also be admitted above the PAN if necessary.